 In the summer of 2012, the Neighborhood Resource Center was opened in a new location on Tukwila International Blvd.
 This additional resource is critical in enabling patrol officers to complete case reports and conduct surveillance of suspicious activities thereby preventing street crimes and victimization of citizens.
 Citizens have also made use of the NRC to report crimes to officers and obtain information about available resources as well.
 Patrol division officers have the opportunity to contribute numerous hours for community service projects including Shop with a Cop, Special Olympics, DARE instruction for the elementary schools, community outreach to immigrant groups, fundraising for the Tukwila Pantry food bank, Christmas caroling, and handing out candy canes during the holiday season.

 In 2010, in conjunction with Tukwila Fire Department, the Tukwila Police Department started its first Police Boat/ Marine Program.
-The Marine Unit is comprised of 12 officers and detectives.
+The Marine Unit is comprised of several officers and detectives as collateral duty in addition to their normal duties within the department.
 Under the supervision of Sergeants Rory Mettlin and Bill Devlin, the unit is responsible for police-related issues and flooding emergencies that can occur on the Duwamish/Green River.

 The officers are all trained and proficient with the many technical aspects of boat operations, river patrol, and rescue.
 The officers train throughout the year to operate the two boats on the Duwamish/Green River and are specifically trained and equipped to handle the many challenges and obstacles that the Duwamish/Green River presents.
 Boat patrol officers respond to various incidents on the river.
 They assist in rescues and searches, and also help other city employees and departments with requests for transport or assistance on the river.